Aging & Health A to Z

-A very high number of COPD patients do become sad, angry and depressed.
+A very high number of COPD patients do become sad, angry, and depressed.
 Remember that this is a natural reaction to the new limitations in your life.
-But many people, especially older people who feel that they should handle emotional difficulties on their own, avoid telling their doctors that they are having trouble coping.
+But many people avoid telling their providers that they are having trouble coping, especially older people who feel that they should handle emotional difficulties on their own.
 Depression is a major medical problem, not a weakness or a normal part of aging.
 Most people feel better with treatment.

 You owe it to yourself to get the best help you can, so that your COPD does not prevent you from living your life to the fullest.
-Therefore it is important to tell your healthcare professional if you are having any of the symptoms listed below.
-Having at least one of the first two symptoms and at least five of the others may mean that you are developing a depression.
+Therefore it is important to tell your healthcare provider if you are having any of the symptoms listed below.
+You may be developing a depression if you having at least one of the first two symptoms, and at least five of the others.

-- Sadness or emptiness most days for several weeks
+- Sadness or emptiness most days for two weeks or more

 - No pleasure in activities that you used to enjoy

-- Poor sleep that is restless or disrupted, such as early waking and difficulty falling asleep
+- Poor sleep that is restless or disrupted, such as difficulty falling asleep and early waking

 - Sleeping a lot more or a lot less than you used to

-- Eating a lot more or a lot less than you used to; gaining or losing weight
+- Eating a lot more or a lot less than you used to

 - Loss of self-esteem or feeling useless